Batmanian/KeithDunstan/src/posts/supporting-a-column/5-the-columns-on-the-road-to-timbertop.md

 The Prince looked at the swimming, at the skiing arrangements, at the hiking gear and the overnight tents.
 Nothing was spared.
 He was even shown the Timbertop fly traps.
 These were kerosene tins which contained pieces of meat.
 The flies flew inside to the meat, then, unable to get out again they were caught in a large glass jar.
 The obvious question was: Who gets the hideous job of cleaning out the fly traps?

-The head master of Geelong Grammar, Mr T. R. Garnett, said with splendid understatement: ‘We give that to the boy who behaves least well.
+The headmaster of Geelong Grammar, Mr T. R. Garnett, said with splendid understatement: ‘We give that to the boy who behaves least well.
 Anyone who is late for roll call or something like that.’

 It was interesting to note that for the next roll call Prince Charles was magnificently on time.